Missouri Tax Research Independent · Non-partisan · Updated April 17, 2026

 A proposal to eliminate Missouri's income tax and replace it with an expanded sales tax is moving through the state legislature.
 This site compiles independent research on what the proposal does, who benefits, who pays, and what happened when Kansas tried it.

 Research compiled from Missouri Independent, KCUR, St. Louis Public Radio, Missouri Budget Project, the Institute on Taxation and Economic Policy, the Tax Foundation, the Center on Budget and Policy Priorities, Brookings Institution, and Missouri legislative records.
 All sources cited throughout.
-Updated March 2026.
+Last updated April 17, 2026 — this site is kept current as the legislation moves.
+See update log below.

 What Is Being Proposed — in Plain Terms